2023 Solar Incentives Guide for Pomona, CA - Tax Credits & Rebates

 3. within the U.S.

-Specific incentives, including those run by the California government or by your county/municipality, could have additional qualifications.
-Talk to your local Pomona solar installer to learn more about what incentives your project will qualify for.
+Specific incentives, including ones handled by the California government or by your county/municipality, might have additional qualifications.
+Speak with your local Pomona solar installer to learn more about what incentives your project may qualify for.

-To discover the top solar panel installation companies near you, read our article on Pomona's top solar panel companies.
+To discover the top solar panel installers near you, read our article on the best solar companies in Pomona.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.